Trilarion/opensourcegames/entries/dark_destiny.md

 See also https://sourceforge.net/projects/darkdestinytools/

-Private communication with the authors in September 2018 brought the following license information: "artwork and the code can be freely used for modifcation and sharing".
+Private communication with the authors in September 2018 brought the following license information: "artwork and the code can be freely used for modification and sharing".

 ## Building